SumitxThokar/Learning-Loop-ML-Edition/README.md

 ## Day 12 - 7/31/2023
 - Today I read research paper on Deep Convolutional GANs (DCGAN).
 I created another GANs (DCGAN) using the MNIST dataset.
 I also implemented a DCGAN in the course.

+## Day 13 - 8/1/2023
+- Today I checked out the research paper of DCGAN.
+It was one of the first research paper I completed.
+I was not very easy for me the grasp everything but I sure did learned alot on Research paper in general and more about DCGAN in general.
+I also implemented the code of TGAN which is used for Video Generation.